rwatsh/rwatsh.github.io/_tabs/about.md

 - Machine Learning Enthusiast
 - Runner

-I have a Bachelor's degree in Electronics & Communications Science from [Shivaji University, Kolhapur, India](https://www.unishivaji.ac.in/).
+I have a Bachelor's degree in Electronics & Communications Engineering from [Shivaji University, Kolhapur, India](https://www.unishivaji.ac.in/).
 I have done my masters in Software Engineering from [San Jose State University, California](https://www.sjsu.edu/).

 I am a machine learning enthusiast, and I am always looking for opportunities to learn and grow in this field.
 I am also a runner and I love to run marathons.
 I have completed several half-marathons and training for a full marathon in 2025.